alireza-alizadegan/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
- Handwritten Digit Recognition based on NIST Database
+Recognition of Handwritten Digit Images in NIST Database using Regularized Logistic Regression